Other Academic Opportunities

 Each student must submit a record of 90 points, at least 60 of which will have been completed at Barnard.
 She must have fulfilled all degree requirements except those for the major, which she must be able to complete together with the final 30 points at the Law School.
-Twelve of the 30 must be in the liberal arts and the remainder in appropriate law courses.
+Twelve of the 30 must be in the liberal arts and the remainder in the appropriate law courses.

 Fu Foundation School of Engineering and Applied Science

 The first three years of the five-year program leading to the degrees of Bachelor of Arts and Bachelor of Science are spent under the jurisdiction of Barnard.
 During the junior year the student applies for admission to the School of Engineering and Applied Science, where the remaining two years of more specialized engineering and major study are taken.
 Completion of the general education requirements is required for the Barnard A.B. degree.
 A maximum of 30 Engineering points may be credited toward the Barnard degree.
-Students interested in the program are encouraged to consult Dean Bournoutian to plan an appropriate schedule of Barnard courses.
+Students interested in the program are encouraged to consult Dean Friedman to plan an appropriate schedule of Barnard courses.